An insight into the leaders of DPRK (North Korea) over the years since founding

 The first leader of North Korea and founding father of the country is Kim Il Sung, father of Kim Jong Il and grandfather to Kim Jong Un.

-Find out more on each of these Leaders of North Korea.
+Find out more on each of these Leaders of the DPRK, North Korea.

 Kim Jong Un was born on January 8th in the 1980s.
 Sources say anywhere between 1982-1984.
-He has been serving as Supreme leader of North Korea since 2011 and serving as the Chairman of the WPK since 2021.
+He has been serving as Supreme leader of the DPRK since 2011 and serving as the Chairman of the WPK since 2021.

 Kim Jong Un is the third child of Kim Jong Il who ruled before him, from 1994 - 2011.